paccale/global_crime_indicators/README.md

 I have created two useful files for testing in the same test folder: countries_for_testing.txt and scores_for_testing.txt.
 The first contains all the features for each state, which you can copy into a curl request.
 The second contains all the states and their actual crime indices (both files refer to data from 2023).

+You can also simply make the classic curl request that you can find in section API Usage of this readme

 ## Docker Deployment

 ### Build the Docker image